wordtreefoundation/book-of-mormon/README.md

 * Quote
 * Source title
-* Date source published
+* Date the source was published
-* Link if available
+* Link, if available
 * If you need storage for video/images hosting of content is available on this site

 ## Style Guide